 But beyond the sum or Steve Jobs’ infamous brand lies the spectre of dark data.

-What is it?
+So what is dark data?
 Where is it?
 What can we do with it?
 What exactly makes it “dark”?

 Today everything revolves around the exploitation of data and the value it brings to business, especially when it comes to driving profits.